ivopavlov87/backend_auth/README.md

 1. Pull down the app from version control
 2. Make sure you have PostgreSQL running
 3. Run `bin/setup` - this will:
   a.
-Create local `.env.*.local` files
+Perform `bundle check || bundle install` for gems
   b.
-Perform `bundle check || bundle install` for gems
+Get your development database up and running, and migrated
   c.
-Get your development database up and running, and migrated
+Seed your database from `seeds.rb`
   d.
-Seed your database from `seeds.rb`
-  e.
 Setup test database
+4. To overwrite environment variables, make a `.env.<environment_name>.local` file at the top-level and define them in there.

 ## Running The Back End